sambowyer/presentations/25-05-26 Dont Use The CLT/no-clt-presentation/slides.md

     - (This is a frequentist measure really, but still a useful one for evaluating Bayesian methods too.)
 - <span class="highlight-red">Width</span>
     - Ideally, our intervals would be as tight as possible.
+    - _"For a certain width of interval, method X achieves the highest coverage."_

 </v-clicks>